Rondel dagger

-A rondel dagger /ˈrɒndəl/ or roundel dagger was a type of stiff-bladed dagger in Europe in the late Middle Ages (from the 14th century onwards), used by a variety of people from merchants to knights.
-It was worn at the waist and might be used as a utility tool, or worn into battle or in a jousting tournament as a side arm.
+A rondel dagger /ˈrɒndəl/ or roundel dagger is a type of stiff-bladed dagger used in Europe in the late Middle Ages (from the 14th century onwards), used by a variety of people from merchants to knights.
+It was worn at the waist and could be used as a utility tool, or worn into battle or in a jousting tournament as a side arm.